Denis Greenhill, Baron Greenhill of Harrow: Career

 He joined the Foreign Office in 1946 with the support of the Labour Foreign Secretary Ernest Bevin, who thought him an expert on oil transportation.
 He served as counsellor (and later minister) at the British Embassy in Washington, at the time of the Cuban Missile Crisis (1962) and the assassination of U.S. President John F. Kennedy (1963).
 As Britain's special envoy to Rhodesia (1972, 1976) he sought unsuccessfully to end Rhodesia's Unilateral Declaration of Independence.
 He was Permanent Under-Secretary (PUS) at the time of the accession of the United Kingdom to the European Communities in 1973.
 His appointment as PUS had been regarded with scepticism by older hands in the Whitehall establishment.

 In the event, he was liked and respected by colleagues, his managerial skills were valued and his advice was highly regarded by ministers.
 Created a life peer in 1974, he sat as a crossbencher.

-This notorious cable was sent from the UK mission to the UN to the Colonial Office head Denis Greenhill.
-He responded, by hand, as follows, "Unfortunately along with the birds go some few Tarzans or Man Fridays whose origins are obscure, and who are hopefully being wished on to Mauritius etc. When this has been done I agree we must be very tough and a submission is being done accordingly."